Skip to main content

 In Pebble templates

-Pebble templates can access the request object directly from the request object in the root context, when not inside a macro.
-Inside macros, the request() Pebble function must be used instead (due to the fact that macros don't have access to the global context).
+Pebble templates can access the request directly via the request object in the root context, when not inside a macro.
+Inside macros, use the request() function instead, since macros don't have access to the global context.

 {% macro requestSummary() %}